lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Indeed, the latter requires decompressing the SCHC Packet, which is out of the scope of the reassembler.

 An All-1 SCHC Fragment payload MUST be at least the size of an L2 Word.
-The rationale is that, even in the presence of padding, the SCHC All-1 ACK REQ (see {{All1ACKREQ}}) needs to be distinguishable from the All-1 SCHC Fragment.
+The rationale is that, even in the presence of padding, the All-1 SCHC Fragment needs to be distinguishable from the SCHC Sender-Abort (see {{SenderAbort}}).
 This may entail saving an L2 Word from the payload of the previous SCHC Fragment to make the payload of this All-1 SCHC Fragment big enough.